atarw/material-ui-swing/README.md

 ./gradlew verifyGoogleJavaFormat
 ```

-If any error are reported please run the following command to try to fix them
+If any error are reported please run the following command to fix them

 ```bash
 ./gradlew googleJavaFormat